| Read Time: 4 minutes | Bankruptcy

 Safeguarding Retirement Accounts in Hawaii Bankruptcy

 A bankruptcy lawyer examines documents with a gavel and scale of justice nearbyIndividuals who are struggling with debt and considering bankruptcy are often concerned about what will happen to their retirement accounts if they file for bankruptcy in Hawaii.
-Loss of a retirement account can be significant, which is why it’s always a good idea to consult with a bankruptcy law firm for personalized advice before you begin the bankruptcy filing process.
+Loss of a retirement account can be significant, which is why it’s always a good idea to consult with a Honolulu bankruptcy law firm for personalized advice before you begin the bankruptcy filing process.

 Chapter 7 vs. Chapter 13 Bankruptcy: Impacts on Retirement Funds

 If you file a Chapter 7 bankruptcy, your nonexempt assets will be used to pay off your creditors and any remaining debts will be discharged.
 In these cases, your retirement accounts are generally protected, but some limitations will apply.
 This means that your retirement accounts are safe from seizure and will not be used to pay off your debts.
 However, there are some limits on some accounts and you may face consequences if you withdraw your retirement money before you file for bankruptcy.
 Additionally, you cannot use your retirement accounts to “hide” or protect assets before you file.
-If you file a Chapter 13 bankruptcy, none of your assets are used to pay off your debts and everything is protected.
-Instead, you’ll work with your attorney and the bankruptcy court to develop a 3-5 year payment plan for your debts based on your disposable income.

 Understanding the Protection of Retirement Accounts in Bankruptcy

 In general, most retirement accounts are protected by federal bankruptcy exemption guidelines as well as by Hawaii’s state bankruptcy guidelines.
 When individuals file for Chapter 7 bankruptcy, they can choose to abide by either the federal or state guidelines, but they must choose one system and cannot mix and match exemptions from both.
 Many bankruptcy filers will discover that one system works much better at providing protection for their assets.
-Examples of retirement accounts that are protected in bankruptcy include:

 • Employee Retirement Income Security Act (ERISA) Qualified Retirement Accounts: Most 401(k), 403(b), profit sharing, and employer-sponsored deferred compensation plans will receive full protection without limits.
 Your plan administrator can tell you whether your retirement account is ERISA qualified.